Battle of Big Bethel

 Researching your Cherokee Heritage

-Other Names: Bethel Church, Great Bethel
+Other Names: Battle of Bethel Church, Battle of Great Bethel

 Location: York County and Hampton